When you first start the app you’ll see the calculator interface. Try entering some simple calculations like

 f(x)= ).
 You’ll see an interface similar to the calculator but some buttons are different.
 Enter the function

 x^2.
 You will have to swipe the keyboard to the right to be able to enter

 OK then Draw.
 Now you can see the function drawn on the screen.

 Now go back and enter the function

 g(x).
 Press Draw.
-Now trace the two functions by pressing the Trace button at the top of the screen.
+Now trace the two functions by pressing the Trace button at the bottom of the screen.
 You will see dots appearing on both functions.
 Move it around and notice that it snaps to intersections and roots.

 If you need further help or you would like to suggest new features send a mail to email@example.com